 This process repeats dozens of times per second, making the system not only reactive but also predictive and adaptive.
 That’s what distinguishes high-performance systems like Narwal from basic models.

 Robot vacuums use a range of sensors to detect and avoid obstacles.
 The most common types include infrared sensors, ultrasonic sensors, Time-of-Flight (ToF) sensors, LiDAR sensors, and camera-based systems.
-Each type works differently and contributes to how the vacuum navigates and avoids objects.

 Infrared Sensors